agnescameron/teaching-site/_posts/2020-03-09-seeking-arrangements.md

 patterns
+antipatterns
 arrays
 foreach
 event handling

 map->

+arrow functions

+finding things

 ### in class
 in class, find a way to arrange pre existing set? some kind of political compass?

 ### assignment
-find a data set that interests you, and use JQuery to arrange and connect it on a webpage
+find a data set that interests you, and use JQuery to arrange and display it on a webpage this is an assignment that's mostly for you to experiment because it's only one week: focus on playing around with the data, practising your skills and getting familiar with lots of different approaches rather than making a polished 'thing'.

 ideas:
 [yale aids memorial project](http://yamp.org)